Taking an Alternate Route to Health

 Dead Sea health care has served as a last resort with many who have looked to traditional medicine for years without any relief.
 Aside from the tremendous success rate of treating skin disorders such as psoriasis, other ailments such as migraine headaches, sinus problems, arthritis and rheumatism, and many stress-related disorders have all been alleviated with the unique, non-invasive, soothing and restorative properties of the Dead Sea and its climate, all with no side effects!
 In fact, government health programs in some countries now subsidize Dead Sea therapy for certain skin and joint problems.

-For those who are not fortunate enough to be able to travel for climatotherapy, various companies have created health and skin care products for healing and beauty.
+For those who are not fortunate enough to be able to travel for climatotherapy, various companies have created health and skin care specialist products for healing and beauty.
 For example, adding Dead Sea salts to bath water can help you relax, ease muscle aches, and combat inflammation in your tissues.
 After your bath, you can continue to nourish and soften your skin by smoothing on a deliciously scented moisturizer, such as Premier’s Dead Sea Aromatic Salt Scrub.
 Consider it therapy without the miles.